-It is often the case when preparing a Horizon 2020 project proposal that the last weeks before submission deadline are intense for the coordinator and the involved project partners.
-The full application requires completing the administrative requirements in the Participant Portal, writing the Excellence, Impact and Implementation part for the proposal, preparing the Project Abstract, discussing the budget within the consortium, completing partners’ description, collecting Letters of Support from stakeholders, and so on..
+It is often the case when preparing a project proposal for an EU Funding that the last weeks before submission deadline are intense for the coordinator and the involved project partners.

-Little time is left to critically look at the entire proposal, and more importantly, to make sure it is ready for all elements of the Horizon 2020 project evaluation procedure and the evaluation criteria.
-The competition in Horizon 2020 is very strong with only the highest scored proposals well above the threshold having a chance to receive funding!
+Little time is left to critically look at the entire proposal, and more importantly, to make sure it is ready for all elements of the project evaluation procedure and the evaluation criteria.
+The competition in EU Funding Programmes such as Horizon 2020, INTERREG, LIFE etc. is very strong with only the highest scored proposals well above the threshold having a chance to receive funding!

 It is highly recommended to have the full project proposal rigorously checked.
 Ideally this should be done 2 to 3 weeks before submission deadline to allow sufficient time for final implementation of the received comments and suggestions for improvements.

-XLNCE Consultancy does project reviewing as an independent expert based on knowledge of the topic concerning the project proposal and familiariarity with the Horizon 2020 evaluation procedure and criteria.
+XLNCE Consultancy does project reviewing as an independent expert based on knowledge of the topic concerning the project proposal and familiarity with the EU Funding Programmes evaluation procedure and criteria.

 WHAT TO EXPECT FROM XLNCE CONSULTANCY PROJECT PRE-SUBMISSION EVALUATION?

 As an experienced independent reviewer XLNCE Consultancy casts a fresh-eye on a project proposal prior submission and gives useful feedback on many aspects of the proposal, for example:

 - Is the Project Abstract clearly written, concise and easy to understand by a generalist?